 Sheltering during severe weather conditions is the best way to stay safe.
 Community shelters and dedicated individual storm shelters are optimal places to be during a severe weather event.
 In reality, not everyone has access to a dedicated storm shelter but choosing a good location in a sound structure is a good option.
-In a severe weather event, a properly-chosen location in a well-built structure with a solid foundation is the next best thing to a dedicated shelter.
+In a severe weather event, a properly chosen location in a well-built structure with a solid foundation is the next best thing to a dedicated shelter.

 To learn how to take shelter in a variety of ways click FEMA's Shelter-in-Place-Pictogram